XCSoar/website/_posts/2013-03-05-WGC_Argentina.md

 > **Turbo:** Do you use a Flarm and did you have it connected to XCSoar?
 Do you have
 > any other devices connected to XCSoar?

-No, I don't have Flarm.
+**Santi:** No, I don't have Flarm.
 I wish I had, it seems very well integrated to XCS.
 I have it connected to the 302 vario only.

 > **Turbo:** What features would you like to see in future versions of XCSoar?